augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 2
 Create a function (`isEven`) that has one argument and checks that number is even.
-The argument should be a `Number` type but you have to check it.
+The arguments should be a `Number` type but you have to check it.

 * The function returns `null` when it is called without the argument.
 * When argument is not valid `Number` type, returns `null`